 Available Now: Anyone with an active BruinCard will be able to receive up to two test kits each week via conveniently-located vending machines on campus.
 More information, including the interactive UCLA map, is available now.

 What actions do students need to take?

-in the dining halls until after you have spoken with someone from The Ashe Center.
+- If you have symptoms, please self-isolate until someone you have spoken to someone from The Ashe Center.

 What actions is The Ashe Center taking?

 In order to safely care for students, many of whom are not currently living on or near campus, The Ashe Center is now offering telehealth visits.
 Upon scheduling an appointment, students will be given instructions on how to speak with a provider via Zoom.
 If the provider determines that you need to be seen in-person for your diagnosis or treatment, they will schedule an in-person visit for you at The Ashe Center.

 Where can students get tested for COVID-19 if they are symptomatic or have been identified as close contacts of a known case?

 The Ashe Center offers COVID-19 PCR and antibody testing.